Nonprofit Partner Award

 Howard Sheridan BS ’65 Chemistry and Brenda Sheridan

 Dr. Howard Sheridan, and his wife, Brenda.
 Both are graduates of UF, Howard a 1965 graduate in Chemistry and Brenda a graduate the same year in Journalism.
 Howard and Brenda have been long-time friends and supporters of our Department, their generosity extending back to 1981.
 As one of our most successful alumni, we are extremely fortunate that Howard and Brenda have again and again made the choice to give back to the Department and the University.
-They established the Sheridan Fund in support of student scholarships and fellowships in 2008, and Howard and Brenda were one of the first to make a gift in support of Joseph Hernandez Hall, donating one million dollars in support of the only auditorium in this building: the Dr. Howard and Brenda Sheridan Auditorium, AND his gift included a special collection of his prize-winning nature photography, which adorns the hallway outside the auditorium.
+They established the Sheridan Fund in support of student scholarships and fellowships in 2008, and Howard and Brenda were one of the first to make a gift in support of the Chemistry/Chemical Biology Building, donating one million dollars in support of the only auditorium in this building: the Dr. Howard and Brenda Sheridan Auditorium, AND his gift included a special collection of his prize-winning nature photography, which adorns the hallway outside the auditorium.

 Volunteer of the Year